The file transfer service lets you to transfer copies of files between your computer's hard disk and your University filestore.

 Library & IT Help Desk

-If you're having problems with the file transfer service, get in touch with the Library and IT Help Desk.
+If you're having problems with the file transfer service, get in touch with the IT Support.

 |Service status||Live and supported service.|